kragen/dernocua/text/ghz-dds.md

 Taking the GigaDevice device as typical, [we find in its datasheet][27] that it not only permits bit-serial writing, it requires it.
 Puzzlingly it claims to permit reads at 160Mbps but a 100MHz clock (see below).
-It holds half a gibibit of data, divided into 16-page sectors of 256-byte pages.
+It holds half a mebibit of data, divided into 16-page sectors of 256-byte pages.
 The data-rate doubling is implemented by making its serial input pin bidirectional.